Olive Oil vs Vegetable Oil: Which is Better? Let’s Compare

 • One of its antioxidants, oleocanthal, is an anti-inflammatory that also reduces pain in joints.
 Pain in the joints may affect workouts or the amount of weight lifted.

 • The antioxidants help fight free radicals and prevent cell damage.
-It’s difficult to build and repair muscle cells with free radicals ((National Center for Biotechnology Information: Free radicals, antioxidants and functional foods: Impact on human health)).
+It’s difficult to build and repair muscle cells with free radicals 6.

-• It is associated with decreases in inflammation which can benefit the joints6.
+• It is associated with decreases in inflammation which can benefit the joints 7.

 When bulking up, the calories may prove beneficial.